trbehera/docs/docs/protocol-specification/protocol-description.md

         randoms when used with larger SEK and SVK for future crypto.
 Please contact the Secure Device Onboard Enablement team for details.**

-    -   Shy is not used to compute the shared secret ShSe because it can be derived from Shx and the curve equation.
+    -   Sh<sub>y</sub> is not used to compute the shared secret ShSe because it can be derived from Sh<sub>x</sub> and the curve equation.
 Hence it provides no additional entropy.

 #### Key Derivation Function